We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• When iterating through the string, if the current character matches the character at the top of the stack, both are removed (i.e., popped from the stack).
+• If the current character matches the top of the stack, pop the stack (i.e., remove the duplicate pair).

-• If not, the current character is pushed onto the stack.
+• If there is no match, push the current character onto the stack.

 Space and Time Complexity

-Time Complexity: O(n), where n is the length of the string s, since we traverse the string once.
-Space Complexity: O(n), in the worst case, where all characters are unique and stored in the stack.
+Time Complexity: O(n), where n is the length of the string, because each character is processed at most once.
+Space Complexity: O(n), in the worst-case scenario where no duplicates are found and all characters are stored in the stack.

 Solution